MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.167.md

 (c) That are grown in an orchard that, if inspected, is considered acceptable by us;

-(d) That are grown on trees that have produced at least 600 pounds of pecans in-shell per acre (or an amount provided in the Special Provisions) in at least one of the previous four crop years, unless we inspect and allow insurance by written agreement.
+(d) That are grown on trees that have produced at least 600 pounds of pecans in-shell per acre (or an amount provided in the Special Provisions) in at least one of the previous four crop years, unless otherwise allowed by written agreement.
 This amount of production must be achieved subsequent to any top work that occurs within a unit;

 (e) That are grown on varieties or a grouping of varieties within a unit that are not designated as uninsurable in the Special Provisions;

-(f) That are in an orchard that consists of a minimum of one (1) contiguous acre, unless allowed by written agreement; and
+(f) That are in an orchard that consists of a minimum of one (1) contiguous acre, unless otherwise allowed by the Special Provisions; and

-(g) That are not (unless allowed by the Special Provisions or by written agreement):
+(g) That are not (unless otherwise allowed by the Special Provisions or by written agreement):

 (1) Grown on trees that are or have been hedged; or